Anesthesia Incident Reporting System

 The Anesthesia Quality Institute (AQI) created the first nationwide system for collecting individual adverse events from anesthesia, pain management and perioperative care.
-AIRS is an online reporting tool for the purpose of preventing future events across the system.
-The reports that are submitted will be used to educate about how to reduce or prevent future similar events.
+AIRS is an online reporting tool to enable anesthesia providers to learn from the experience of their colleagues.
+AQI reports are used to educate how to reduce or prevent future similar events.